GavinLucas/HueToInflux/README.md

   by other users
   - Fill in the values for your Hue Bridge and InfluxDB
   - Set the 'interval' to the number of seconds between each data collection
+  - Set "temperature_units" to "C" (Celsius), "F" (Fahrenheit), or "K" (Kelvin) to convert the temperature to the desired units
   - The 'sensors' section is for remapping the names of sensors if you're not happy with the names in the Hue settings.
 This is optional
 - Install the requirements with `pip install -r requirements.txt`